Azerbaijani oil prices drop

 By Trend

-The price of Azeri LT CIF Augusta on August 2 decreased by $1.4 compared to the previous price and amounted to $104.57 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, decreased by $2.38 on August 3 compared to the previous price, amounting to $102.19 per barrel, Trend reports referring to the source from the country's oil and gas market.

 Follow us on Twitter @AzerNewsAz